 Compared to the rest of the country, citizens of Miami spend much less time in their cars: on average, their commute to work is only 17.44 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-As is often the case in a small city, Miami doesn't have a public transportation system that people use for their commute.
+Miami is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Miami citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.05% of adults 25 and older in Miami have a college degree.
+In terms of college education, Miami is nearly on par with the US average for all cities of 21.84%: 19.05% of adults 25 and older in Miami have a bachelor's degree or advanced degree.

 The per capita income in Miami in 2022 was $31,040, which is middle income relative to Texas and the nation.
 This equates to an annual income of $124,160 for a family of four.
 However, Miami contains both very wealthy and poor people as well.